 What other policies, information or studies are available to support the development plan?

-There are a number of policies and studies which support the delivery of the development plan and more information on these are shown below.
+There are a number of documents and studies which support the delivery of the development plan:

-- Statutory and non-statutory planning guidance which address a number of topics to help support an up-to-date and consistent application of development plan policies (including developer contribution policies)
+- Statutory and non-statutory planning guidance which address a number of subject matters to help support an up-to-date and consistent application of development plan policies (including developer contribution policies); and

-- Background information and studies; these include the Housing Land Audit (HLA), the West Lothian Retail Capacity Study and the West Lothian Local Landscape Designation Review amongst others.
+- Background information and studies; these include the annual Housing Land Audit (HLA), the West Lothian Retail Capacity Study and the West Lothian Local Landscape Designation Review amongst others.